-Not all of the land designated for industrial use currently has industrial zoning.
+As indicated in Table 9, not all of the land designated for industrial use currently has industrial zoning.
 There is vacant land that has not yet been zoned industrial, some of which has historically been used for other purposes.

-Of most interest to this discussion paper is the land designated for light industrial use since this is expected to accommodate most of the anticipated future demand from industry.
+Of most interest to this discussion paper is the land designated for light industrial use since this is expected to accommodate most of the anticipated future demand from industry in the city.
 New heavy industry, on the other hand, is generally encouraged by the City to locate outside the community's airshed, including in some cases on surrounding land in the regional district.